Lenalidomide (Revlimid®) is a targeted therapy drug used to treat myeloma, some types of lymphoma and myelodysplastic syndromes (MDS).

 Lenalidomide is given as capsules.
 This means you can take it at home.
-It may be given on its own, or with steroids or chemotherapy.
+You may have lenalidomide:

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.